uspki/policies/certificate-policy.md

 1. Generate the CA keys using personnel in trusted roles under the principles of multiple person control and split knowledge
 1. Generate the CA keys within cryptographic modules that meet or exceed FIPS 140 Level 3 validation
 1. Log its CA key generation activities
-1. Maintain effective controls to provide reasonable assurance that the Private Key was generated and protected in conformance with the procedures described in this CP and CA's CPS and its Key Generation Script
+1. Maintain effective controls to provide reasonable assurance that the Private Key was generated and protected in conformance with the procedures described in this CP and the CA's CPS and its Key Generation Script

 The documentation of the procedure shall be detailed enough to show that appropriate role separation was used and the CA key pair generation shall create a verifiable audit trail that the security requirements for procedures were followed.